What exactly is ghostwriting, and how does it work?

 Do you work with just anybody?

-No. Ghostwriting is a bit like dating, or finding a therapist.
+No. Ghostwriting is like dating.
 You won’t click with everyone, and you won’t do your best work if you’re tied to the wrong person.
 If you and I don’t have social chemistry, I’m probably not going to be able to capture your essence and write in your voice—which means there’s another ghostwriter out there who’s better for you.

 Will you write my book for free, and then we can split the royalties once it’s published?